 You’ll want to work with your healthcare team at finding the safest option that controls your symptoms and minimizes unpleasant side effects.

 Not taking bipolar disorder medication can have serious effects, too.
 Even if your condition is well controlled, stopping your medication can cause symptoms to return.

-People with bipolar disorder are also at increased risk for:
+People with bipolar disorder are also at

 - other mental health concerns (anxiety, substance use, or eating disorders)

 In addition to stabilizing your mood, bipolar disorder medications can help reduce the chance of these health concerns, including heart disease and stroke.

 The side effects of bipolar disorder medications can be unpleasant, but there are options that can help you manage them.
 You’ll want to talk with your healthcare team before deciding to stop any medication.
 They’ll offer ways to adjust your current treatment plan to reduce the effects of your medications.

 Finding the right medication for you may take some time and a little bit of trial and error.
 You and your healthcare team can work together to find the treatment plan that works best for you.